mdasif247/pdsnd_github/README.md

 ### Note1
 please check if you are running a condition based on column names since some columns do not exist in  washington.csv

+### Note2
+Display only 5 rows subsequently when the user wants more information avoid displaying more than 5 rows of data.